dvnilsen/GA-1114-Project-1/readme.md

 ## MVP goals:
 1. Interactive game board that will alternate between players and check for all winning conditions.
-2. Input fields that allow each player to enter their name before the start of the game.
-Each player's unique name will be displayed during their turn and upon winning.
-3. CSS styling with colors and shapes that "pop".
+3. CSS styling with colors and shapes that mimic a real life connect 4 game.
-4. A button that resets the board without manually updating every space back to blank, and also without refreshing the page.
+4. A button that resets the board without refreshing the page.

 ## Stretch goals:
 1. A clinking sound that plays each time a player "drops" a piece.